mortendaehli/mortendaehli.github.io/content/post/2021-03-11-forecasting-covid-19-vaccnations-in-norway.md

 draft = false
 +++

 In this blog post, we will try to predict the Covid-19 vaccination race in Norway.
-Most of us are looking forward to getting "back to normal" - and vaccination is probably the only realistic solution.
+We are all looking forward to getting "back to normal" - and wide vaccination coverage is probably the only realistic way to get there.

-The question we are trying to answer is - how are the outlooks towards summer 2021?
+The question we are trying to answer is - how is the vaccine coverage going to be during the summer of 2021?
 I feel that the Norwegian government is pretty optimistic when it comes to vaccination rates.
 Below is a facsimile from the Norwegian national newspaper [VG](https://www.vg.no) visualizing prognosis data from the [Norwegian Institute of Public Health](https://www.fhi.no).
 ![Cumulative forecast FHI vaccines Norway Covid-19 neutral](/images/2021/03/FHI-vaccine-prognosis.png)Cumulative forecast of arrived vaccine doses.
 Facsimile: www.vg.no

 # Bayesian time series forecasting with Facebook Prophet

 In this post, I would like to balance this prognosis by implementing a naïve time series forecast using [Facebook Prophet](https://facebook.github.io/prophet/) in python.
 Tweaking and optimizing the algorithm may be the basis of a future blog post.
 The algorithm is a time series forecast tool based on an additive model with non-linear trends fitted with yearly, weekly and daily seasonality.
-You can think about it as a Bayesian ARIMAX model but better and simpler to use.
+You can think about it as a Bayesian ARIMAX model but often better and simpler to use.
 The highlights are:

 - Fast and accurate with the computation done in C++ using the Stan framework
 - Fully automatic and fairly robust and accurate without any manual efforts